 “With this legislation, the FDA has more oversight into compounding, which benefits both injured workers and payors,” Moran said.
 Coupled with these efforts, payors must continue to subscribe to the “safety first” philosophy and hold prescribers accountable.

-In the event that a compound has not been prospectively managed, they can be hidden within multiple lines of a bill and mistakenly paid.
+In the event that a compound has not been prospectively managed, it can be hidden within multiple lines of a bill and mistakenly paid.
 Many times a compound will show up as four or more lines on a bill – one for each ingredient.
 In certain instances, compounds may have a slight designation, such as “POW” to indicate powder or “TAB” to indicate tablet, but go unnoticed as the names of the ingredients that precede these indicators are similar to generic ingredients.
 This presents the identification issue.

 Misidentified compounds can result in excessive, and sometimes extraneous, spend for payors despite specific fee schedules that may be in place.
 When a dispensing pharmacy processes a compound online within the payor’s Pharmacy Benefits Manager (PBM), the automated formulary can flag the compound to alert the bill review analyst.
 However, compounds that are processed and billed via paper bills do not have the system alert capability, making them susceptible to being dispensed and processed.
 To best prevent this issue, payors must consider a program that identifies compounds either electronically at the point of sale or retrospectively in order to then conduct utilization review.

-Multiple ingredients, with seemingly common names are a constant for compound billing.
-Payors must have access to necessary resources to identify compounds, recognized visual coding practices and/or electronic means.
+Multiple ingredients, with seemingly common names, are a constant for compound billing.
+Payors must have access to necessary resources to identify compounds, recognized visual coding practices, and/or electronic means.

 Two Sides to Every Story